MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/dclocater-performance-counters.md

 > [!IMPORTANT]
 > Windows Server 2025 is in PREVIEW.
 This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

-Beginning with Windows Server 2025, you can use Active Directory Domain Service Domain Controller (DC) Locater performance counters to monitor the performance of DC locater clients.
-These counters provide insights into the performance of DC locater requests per second by type, average success and failure latency, and other metrics.
+Beginning with Windows Server 2025, you can use Active Directory Domain Service Domain Controller (DC) Locator performance counters to monitor the performance of DC locator clients.
+These counters provide insights into the performance of DC locator requests per second by type, average success and failure latency, and other metrics.

 DC location refers to the algorithm the client machine uses to find a suitable domain controller (DC).
 DC location is a critical baseline functionality in all enterprise environments.
 To learn more about the DC location process, see [Active Directory DC locator changes](manage/dc-locator-changes.md).

-There are the following domain controller locater performance counter sets:
+There are the following domain controller locator performance counter sets:

-- DC Locater (Client)
+- DC Locator (Client)
-- DC Locater (DC)
+- DC Locator (DC)
-- DC Locater (Netlogon)
+- DC Locator (Netlogon)

 You can access these performance counters using Performance Monitor (`perfmon.exe`).

-## DC Locater (Client)
+## DC Locator (Client)

-DC Locater (Client) performance counters measure per process running on the local client machine.
+DC Locator (Client) performance counters measure per process running on the local client machine.
 You can break down requests based on which flags are used, such as the number of requests per second with the GC flag required, KDC flag required, and so on.
 Examples of available counters include Average Failure Latency (secs), Average Success Latency (secs), Failures/sec, Successes/sec, and Total Active Site Name Queries/sec.

-The following table shows the client counters that can be added when using the DC Locater (Client) performance counter set.
+The following table shows the client counters that can be added when using the DC Locator (Client) performance counter set.

 | Counter name                                   | Description                                                                                                 |
 |------------------------------------------------|-------------------------------------------------------------------------------------------------------------|